|

 Homeschooling Kids with Special Needs

-The fact is, most public schools lack the funding to do what they would like to or need to do.
+Most public schools lack the funding to do what they would like to or need to do.
 Schools are constantly trying to figure out how to do more with less and less funding.

 Good teachers and staff are in short supply.
 Increased security measures require spending money that would be used for other things.

-Combine all that with a growing emphasis on standardized tests and it’s easy to see how so many children with special needs can just fall through the cracks.
+Combine all that with a growing emphasis on standardized tests, and it’s easy to see how so many children with special needs can just fall through the cracks.

-Parents who have been battling to get adaptations, interventions and appropriate support for their kids can easily become frustrated.
+Parents who have been battling to get adaptations, interventions, and appropriate support for their kids can easily become frustrated.
 Sometimes that’s what leads them to homeschool.
 Whatever the reason, homeschooling is possible and a good option for many children with special needs.

 How do you homeschool a child with special needs?
 Keep reading to find out.